cleverfranke/cf-kyt-starter-universal-redux/README.md

 Generally speaking we feel it's a better idea to install packages locally than globally.
 That's why our setup instructions differ a little bit from the kyt general installation instructions.
 If you find any bug try to see if [installing the official way](https://github.com/NYTimes/kyt#quick-start) helps and please let us know by submitting an issue.

+The instructions assume you have Yarn already installed.
+If not, [install Yarn](https://yarnpkg.com/lang/en/docs/install/).
+Most of use use [Homebrew](https://brew.sh/) for stuff like that.

-1. Go to the folder where you want to install the starter-kyt
+1. Go to the folder where you want to install the starter-kyt.
-2. `npm init`
+2. `yarn init`
-3. `npm install --save-dev kyt-cli`
+Use your own settings or press enter until it's done
+3. `yarn add kyt-cli --dev`
 4. `node_modules/.bin/kyt-cli setup -r https://github.com/cleverfranke/cf-kyt-starter-universal-redux.git`

-5. `npm run dev` and start hacking away
+After installation these commands are useful to learn

+#### Start a development server
+`yarn dev`

+#### Develop components in isolation within Storybook
+`yarn storybook`

+#### Create a static version of Storybook for deployment
+`yarn build-storybook`

+#### Start a production server
+`yarn build && yarn start`

 ## Tools